Pete Buttigieg’s next test: Winning over minority voters

-DES MOINES, Iowa (AP) — So far, Pete Buttigieg has made it look easy.
+So far, Pete Buttigieg has made it look easy.

 The once little-known former mayor of a midsize Midwestern city vaulted over a former vice president and several U.S. senators in the Iowa caucuses and New Hampshire presidential primary.
 The 38-year-old’s fresh face, intellect and turn-the-page message won votes across many demographic groups in the kickoff states.